Top 5 Italian Olive Oils You Can Trust (Backed by our European Score)

 European Score: 95/100

 Monini is one of the few large-scale Italian brands that has maintained a family-run structure for three generations.
-Their Bios line is 100% Italian olives, organic, and fully traceable.
+Their Classico 100% Italiano is made entirely from Italian olives, pressed in Italy.

-- Why it scores high: 100% Italian manufacturing and raw materials.
-Clear traceability from grove to bottle.
+- Why it scores high: 100% Italian manufacturing and headquarters, with clear traceability from grove to bottle.

 5. Terre di Bari Bitonto DOP (Various Artisanal Brands)

-Any oil carrying the DOP (Denominazione di Origine Protetta) seal from the Terre di Bari region is practically guaranteed a perfect score.
+Any oil carrying the DOP (Denominazione di Origine Protetta) seal from the Terre di Bari region consistently lands at the very top of our database.
 These oils must be grown, pressed, and bottled within a strictly defined area.

 - Why it scores high: This is the gold standard of E-E-A-T. No blending allowed, no foreign olives, and strict independent auditing.